 Now, as stated above, many DACA recipients are now able to give back to their country at one of its greatest time of need.

 In 2017 the Trump administration was able to partially end the DACA program.
 Currently the DACA program is not available to new applicants.
 Only those who have previously filed for DACA can apply for renewals.
 USCIS is not accepting applications for first time applicants.

 There is a current case pending concerning the DACA program before the United States Supreme Court.

 Meanwhile DACA recipients continue to risk their lives for the United States.
-Our country is stronger with the help of those DACA recipients on the front line in our battle against Covid 19.
+Our country is stronger with the help of those DACA recipients, on the front lines, in our collective battle against Covid 19.

 Lawrence Gruner is an immigration attorney located in downtown Sacramento.
 His office handles family based immigration cases including fiance visa cases, permanent resident cases and U.S. Citizenship cases.
 His office handles cases in California, the United States and throughout the World.
 He may be reached at email@example.com